Shoppers warned to be wary of ‘buy now, pay later’ this Black Friday

 The biggest sale of the year, Black Friday is just days away, and you’re probably already seeing discounts on clothes, tech, beauty products and more pretty much everywhere you look.

-The sales provide the chance to pick up big-ticket items and Christmas gifts for less, but you’re only saving money if you purchase discounted items that you were planning to buy anyway.
-My recent research has shown that most items are likely to be cheaper on Black Friday than in the Boxing Day sales, but while there are savings to be made, this is also a period when the urge to overspend is stronger than ever.
+As I’ve said before, the sales are a good time to buy big-ticket items and Christmas gifts that you were planning to buy anyway – my recent research has shown that most items are likely to be cheaper on Black Friday than in the Boxing Day sales.
+But while there are savings to be made, this is also a period when the urge to overspend is stronger than ever.

 “Marketing strategies used during these periods often generate a sense of urgency and ‘fear of missing out’ (FOMO), which can reduce consumers’ deliberation time and lead to more impulsive purchases,” says Dr Donna Mai, principal lecturer in marketing management at the University of Westminster.